-- Teaching
+- Teaching;

 - Scholarship and Creative Activity (S/CA); and

 - Professional Service.

-These guidelines and the individual Faculty Performance Agreements negotiated under them will be established through KSU's shared governance process by bodies and officers detailed in the University Handbook under "Shared Governance."
-Given that department review guidelines are most discipline-specific and are approved by deans and the Provost as consistent with college and University standards, department guidelines are understood to be the primary basis for P&T decisions.
+These guidelines, as well as the individual Faculty Performance agreements negotiated under them, will be established through KSU's shared governance process by bodies and officers detailed in the University Handbook under "Shared Governance."
+Given that department review guidelines are most discipline-specific and are approved by deans and the Provost as consistent with college and university standards, department guidelines are understood to be the primary basis for T&P decisions.
 As with other faculty-focused KSU policy documents, amendments to the University's Workload Model are made by administrators and Faculty Senate working consultatively through the shared governance processes outlined in the University Handbook.

-The Workload Model and Faculty Performance Agreement

-(See also KSU Faculty Handbook Section 3.2 - Overview of Faculty Responsibilities.)
+The Workload Model and Faculty Performance Agreement (See also KSU Faculty Handbook Section 3.2 - Overview of Faculty Responsibilities.)

-Each individual faculty member shall divide professional efforts among the three faculty performance areas noted.
+Each individual faculty member shall divide his/her professional efforts among the three faculty performance areas noted.
 That division of effort will be reflected in a Faculty Performance Agreement (FPA) between the individual faculty member and the University (see KSU Faculty Handbook Section 3.12).
 Negotiation of individual FPAs allows for diversity across colleges and departments and, within departments, among individual faculty members.
 Colleges and departments, in consultation with faculty stakeholders, determine which FPA combinations best suit their college and departmental objectives.
 FPAs may change from year to year and even from semester to semester as needs and opportunities change.
 Consistent with the University's culture of shared governance, the details of an individual FPA are worked out in consultation between the chair and the faculty member and are subject to final approval by the dean.
-Faculty for whom a different model would be more appropriate will collaborate with their chair/director in the selection of that model.
-A faculty member's strengths, interests, and past three years' annual reviews will serve as the primary guide to the selection of the model.

 If the faculty member and the chair cannot reach agreement on the FPA, the dean will make the final determination.